Ten years ago, if you told me that I would be a travel blogger at this point in my life, I would have called you crazy!! And here I am.

 The Future of Earth Trekkers

 Soon, we will be entering a new phase in our lives.
-In the fall, Tyler starts college.
+Tyler is now in college.
 College!
-And Kara won’t be too far behind him.
+And Kara is not too far behind him.

-I am very excited for what lies ahead in their future and I will miss Tyler and Kara dearly.
-But it only makes me more thankful for all of the experiences that we have had together as a family.
+I am very excited for what lies ahead in their future.
+I miss Tyler dearly and soon, Kara will be out of the house, as well.
+But this only makes me more thankful for all of the experiences that we have had together as a family.

-This next year or two are very precious to us, but at the same time, Tim and I also look forward to being “empty-nesters” with more time to travel, without the need to squeeze travel into school holidays.
+This next year is very precious to us (before Kara leaves for college), but at the same time, Tim and I also look forward to being “empty-nesters” with more time to travel, without the need to squeeze travel into school holidays.

 And finally, we would like to say Thank You!